ring-clojure/ring-websocket-async/README.md

 completes, the websocket is closed by the server.
 If the client closes the websocket, the associated channels are also closed.

+A Ring websocket response will be returned by the macro, so you can directly return it from the handler.

-To close the connection from the server with an error code, you can use the `closed` function to send a special message to the output channel:
+To close the connection from the server with a specific error code, you can use the `closed` function to send a special message to the output
+channel:

 ```clojure
 (defn closes-with-error [request]
   (wsa/go-websocket [in out err]
     (>! out (wsa/closed 1001 "Gone Away"))))
 ```

-A Ring websocket response will be returned by the macro, so you can directly return it from the handler.

 If you want more control, you can use the lower-level `websocket-listener` function.
 The following handler example is